and Independent Probing

 As an

-educator, Professor Wu advocates for holistic education through
+educator, Professor Wu advocates for Interdisciplinary Learning through

 interdisciplinary learning.
 In evaluating himself, he insists on an